-EnvS 191 / Advanced Environmental Restoration, Spring 2020, Course Schedule
+EnvS 191 / Advanced Environmental Restoration, Spring 2021

 This is a tentative schedule for the class and is subject to change.
 It is the student's responsibility to keep up to date with changes in the class schedule.
 Assignments are due to Canvas by 11:59pm on the assigned date unless otherwise posted.
-Additional readings will be assigned throughout the semester and will be posted on Canvas.
+Any additional readings assigned throughout the semester will be posted on Canvas.